The Early YearsEarly pioneers forge their place in history

 It was not until the following year that a motorbike race was introduced the day after the Gordon Bennett Car Trial.
 The inability of the bikes to complete the steep climbs of the mountain section led to the race being redirected and it didn’t return to the Mountain Course until 1911.

 The Editor of 'The Motor-Cycle' Magazine proposed the new race at the annual dinner of the Auto-Cycle Club held in London on the 17th January 1907.
 The races were run in two classes with single-cylinder machines to average 90 mpg and twin-cylinder machines to average 75mpg.
 This was done to emphasise the road touring nature of the motorcycles.
 The organisers also insisted there were regulations for saddles, pedals, mudguards and exhaust silencers.
-The first - single cylinder - race, run on the St Johns Course, was won by Charles Collier riding a Matchless while Rem Fowler on a Norton took the twin cylinder honours.
+The first single cylinder race, run on the 15.85-mile St Johns Course, was won by Charles Collier riding a Matchless while Rem Fowler on a Norton took the twin cylinder honours.